 This state-of-the-art, highly automated DNA sequencing facility has the capacity to process in excess of 50,000 samples per year, whereby enabling us to rapidly complete large volume projects.
 For clients requiring high throughput, fast-turnaround sequencing, we provide a fully integrated workflow from sample receipt to detailed reports generated from the nucleic acid sequence data.

-Our CLIA accredited laboratory is accepting both non-clinical research samples, as well as clinical samples from 48 states; with New York and Florida accreditation targeted for the end of 2016.
-In addition, we anticipate securing CAP accreditation by the end of 2016.
+Our CAP accredited laboratory is accepting both non-clinical research samples, as well as clinical samples from 48 states; with New York and Florida licensure targeted for the end of 2016.
 Please contact us for additional information.

 Mount Sinai Genetic Testing Laboratory

 Branford, CT 06405